RNA, local moves on plane trees, and transpositions on tableaux: Introduction

-We then restrict our study to the Young tableaux corresponding to the partition $(n,n)$.
+We further restrict our study to the standard Young tableaux corresponding to the partition $(n,n)$.
 This partition is an especially important one in applications from geometry \cite{Fun03} to knot theory \cite{Kho04}, as well as the biological applications discussed here.
 In Theorem \ref{theorem: graph local moves} we prove that our maps actually correspond to certain local moves, whose defining conditions are shown in Figure~\ref{fig:diffrow}.
 We call the local moves that arise in this way {\em{$s_i$-local moves.}}

-Note that not all local moves correspond to the action of permutations.
+Note that not all local moves correspond to the action of permutations of the form $(i,i+1)$.
 In particular the graph $G^A$ whose vertices are plane trees and whose edges correspond to $s_i$-local moves is different from the graph whose edges are {\em all} local moves.
 The graph of {\em all} local moves is a connected graded poset for which the cardinalities of the ranks form a symmetric, unimodal sequence (see, e.g., \cite{Hei}).
-Section \ref{section: graph in type A} proves that the graph $G^A$ is still a \begin{itemize} \item connected (Proposition \ref{proposition: connected}) \item graded poset (Proposition \ref{proposition: ranked poset}) \item with a unique minimal element and a unique maximal element (Proposition \ref{proposition: max/min elements}). \end{itemize} However the grading of the graph of $s_i$-local moves does not coincide with that of the graph of local moves, nor does the graph of $s_i$-local moves satisfy symmetry of ranks that the graph of local moves does (see Remark \ref{remark: not unimodal}).
+Section \ref{section: graph in type A} proves that the graph $G^A$ is still a \begin{itemize} \item connected (Proposition \ref{proposition: connected}) \item graded poset (Proposition \ref{proposition: ranked poset}) \item with a unique minimal element and a unique maximal element (Proposition \ref{proposition: max/min elements}). \end{itemize} However the grading of the graph of $s_i$-local moves does not coincide with that of the graph of all local moves, nor does the graph of $s_i$-local moves satisfy symmetry of ranks that the graph of local moves does (see Remark \ref{remark: not unimodal}).

 Our $s_i$-local moves were constructed by analogy with the symmetric group $S_n$.
 Thus we finish by extending the analogy to Weyl groups of other classical types, which we can do by considering these groups as subgroups of $S_n$.
-Like Heitsch, we find that the description of type $C$ local moves is particularly natural when we use the plane tree model.
+Our main focus is Weyl groups of type $C$, which give rise to type $C$ local moves.
+Like Heitsch for local moves, we find that the plane tree model is particularly natural for type $C$ local moves.
 Indeed we prove in Corollary \ref{corollary: two components} that the graph $G^C$ of plane trees under type $C$ local moves contains exactly two connected components: one consisting of symmetric plane trees and the other consisting of asymmetric plane trees.